fgeronimi/symfony-certification/topics/console.md

 # Console
 - [The Console Component - symfony.com](https://symfony.com/doc/5.0/components/console.html)

+Defining the $defaultDescription static property instead of using the setDescription() method allows to get the command description without instantiating its class.
+This makes the php bin/console list command run much faster.

+If you want to always run the list command fast, add the --short option to it (php bin/console list --short).
+This will avoid instantiating command classes, but it won't show any description for commands that use the setDescription() method instead of the static property.

+The configure() method is called automatically at the end of the command constructor.

+Sections are created with the ConsoleOutput::section() method, which returns an instance of ConsoleSectionOutput

 ## Built-in commands
 - [Using Console Commands, Shortcuts and Built-in Commands - symfony.com](https://symfony.com/doc/5.0/components/console/usage.html)